shehzadahmedqureshi/portfolio/README.md

    - [Mighty Host Website](http://mightyhost.com.au/): Converted all provided PSD files to HTML and CSS, creating cross-browser compatible web pages.
 Deployed the website on the client's host.

 2. **Fish Recruiting Website**
    - [Fish Recruiting Website](http://fishrecruiting.com.au/): Converted PSD files to HTML and CSS for cross-browser compatible web pages.
-Applied JQuery for animations and deployed the live website on the client's host.
+Applied JQuery for animations and deployed the website on the client's host.

 3. **Café Galilee Website**
    - [Café Galilee Website](http://cafe-galilee.com/): Converted PSD files to HTML and CSS, ensuring cross-browser compatibility.
 Deployed the live website on the client's host.